-Gaining a perfect healthy body and maintaining it, is not a child’s play.
-Every one of us dreams for an ideal hour glass figure but definitely it’s a hard nut to crack.
+Gaining a perfectly healthy body and maintaining it, is not a child’s play.
+Every one of us dreams for an ideal hour glass figure but definitely, it’s a hard nut to crack.

-What can bring your body in an ideal shape?
-If you think that skipping your day night meals by following week diet plans or using some herbal medicines available in markets under sensational logos can help achieve your goal then you are running towards something that is volatile and going to evaporate in air in a month or two.
+What can bring your body into an ideal shape?
+If you think that skipping your day-night meals by following week diet plans or using some herbal medicines available in markets under sensational logos can help achieve your goal then you are running towards something that is volatile and going to evaporate in the air in a month or two.

-Carbohydrates, proteins and Fats are the major food factors.
-Select wisely the proper time of having Carbohydrates, at what time of day proteins make best diet, when your body needs fat and what should be the size of your portion?
+Carbohydrates, proteins, and Fats are the major food factors.
+Select wisely the proper time of having Carbohydrates, at what time of day proteins make the best diet, when your body needs fat and what should be the size of your portion?
 Choose wisely and you can eat healthy around the clock.

 Rolling out of bed 15 minutes before office or university time is habitual, moreover if you don’t want to miss your first lecture in university or want to avoid remonstrance of your boss, the first thought that strike your mind is “skip breakfast dude and save time” and exactly that’s a point from where actual problem starts.

 As you skip your breakfast this sets your blood sugar off on a roller coaster and guess what?
 You will end up choosing wrong food later in the day.
 So the point is whatever you do “DON’T SKIP BREAKFAST” Now the question is how to manage your breakfast with such a tumultuous routine.

-So kick start your metabolism by including Protein at breakfast, choose egg, fish or low dairy fat, because the protein food keeps you full longer and you will end up eating fewer calories rest of the day.
+So kick start your metabolism by including protein at breakfast, choose an egg, fish or low dairy fat, because the protein food keeps you full longer and you will end up eating fewer calories rest of the day.

 A protein food is easy to make and do not take any longer to prepare.
 Top your morning toast with a scrambled egg, a slice of smoked fish and here you go.
 And when you have a little more time enjoying an omelet is not a bad deal wink emoticon.